======================================================================

 kilograms for steel and 2 kilograms for plastic.
 As of 2024, the

-world's largest producers of aluminium were China, Russia, India,
+world's largest producers of aluminium were China, India, Russia,

 Canada, and the United Arab Emirates, while China is by far the top